 All school staff, both teaching and non-teaching (for example midday supervisors, caretakers, librarians) have a duty to report bullying, to be vigilant to the signs of bullying and to play an active role in the school's measures to prevent bullying.
 If staff are aware of bullying, they should reassure the pupils involved and inform their class teacher.

-The following staff members are anti-bullying leads: The Headteacher and Deputy Headteachers
+The following staff members are anti-bullying leads: [Insert name and contact details here]

 SENIOR STAFF: